-The Department of Family Medicine provides medical students in the College of Human Medicine (CHM) with both classroom and clinical education reflecting the depth and scope of family medicine.
+The Department of Family Medicine provides medical students in the College of Human Medicine (CHM) with classroom, virtual and clinical education reflecting the depth and scope of family medicine.
 Our goal is to provide students with a foundation for their future practice, one that incorporates the patient-centered, value-based, and population health-centered values and skills of family medicine, regardless of their future career choice.
-To accomplish this goal the department is staffed by experienced family physicians and other health, health systems and environmental health professionals with interest and experience in many different aspects of medical practice and education.
+To accomplish this goal the department is staffed by experienced family physicians and other health, health systems, and environmental health professionals with interest and experience in many different aspects of medical practice and education.
 Interests and activities of the department faculty cover the spectrum of family medicine.
-The department includes a Division of Geriatrics and Gerontology.
+The department includes Divisions of Geriatrics and Palliative Medicine.

-The department participates in most of the college's interdisciplinary programs, directs a required clinical clerkship in family medicine, and offers a variety of electives including Sports Medicine and Geriatrics.
-The department provides leadership for many areas in the CHM curriculum.
+The department participates in most of the college's interdisciplinary programs, directs a required clinical clerkship in family medicine, and offers a variety of electives including Sports Medicine, Geriatrics, Hospice and Palliative Medicine.
+The department provides leadership for many areas in the CHM curriculum including rural medicine, and telemedicine.